 LING 451.
 Phonology I. 3 Credits.

 Introduction to phonological analysis; intensive practice in applying theoretical principles to problem solving and to field techniques.
-Prerequisite: LING 450 or permission of instructor.
+Prerequisite: LING 450 or with permission of the instructor ENGL 209 as a prerequisite and LING 450 as a corequisite.
 SS.

 LING 452.
 Syntax and Morphology I. 3 Credits.